VEZY/PlantBiophysics.jl/docs/src/getting_started/first_fit.md

 VcMaxRef, JMaxRef, RdRef, TPURef = fit(Fvcb, df; Tᵣ = 25.0)
 ```

-The fitting method uses the leaf temperature (`Tₗ`, °C), the Photosynthetic Photon Flux Density (`PPFD`, μmol m⁻² s⁻¹) and the intercellular CO₂ concentration (`Cᵢ`, ppm) from the data to fit the four main parameters of the model.
+The fitting method uses the leaf temperature (`Tₗ`, °C), the Photosynthetic Photon Flux Density (`aPPFD`, μmol m⁻² s⁻¹) and the intercellular CO₂ concentration (`Cᵢ`, ppm) from the data to fit the four main parameters of the model.

 ## Wrap-up